apalache-mc/apalache/docs/src/apalache/running.md

       is set to `True`.
 Setting `profiling` to `False` is incompatible with the `--smtprof` flag.
 The default is `False`.

-Options passed with `--tuning-options` have priority over options passed with `--tuning-options-file`.
+      The options that are passed with the option `--tuning-options` have priority over the options that are passed with the option `--tuning`.

 If an initialization predicate, transition predicate, or invariant is specified both in the configuration file, and on the command line, the command line parameters take precedence over those in the configuration file.